ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

 Publishing street addresses is not recommended because it does not add to the usefulness of the data and omitting these details helps to avoid privacy issues if a recipient organisation is registered at a home address or if an organisation is supporting vulnerable people (for example, a refuge).

-View the full range of available <https://standard.threesixtygiving.org/en/latest/technical/reference/#recipient-org" target="_blank">recipient organiation address fields.</a>
+View the full range of available <a href="https://standard.threesixtygiving.org/en/latest/technical/reference/#recipient-org" target="_blank">recipient organiation address fields.</a>

 **Considering privacy**